New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- New Orleans and its opponents have gone over the current 43-point total in seven of 13 games this season.
+- New Orleans and its opponents have combined to score more than 43 points in seven of 12 games this season.

-- This contest's over/under is 10.6 points under the 53.6 these two squads combine to give up per game in 2021.

-- Saints games this season feature an average total of 44.5 points, a number 1.5 points higher than Sunday's over/under.
+- Sunday's total is 2.1 points higher than the combined 40.9 PPG average of the two teams.

+- These two squads surrender a combined 53.6 points per game, 10.6 more than this contest's over/under.

-- The 44.2 PPG average total in Jets games this season is 1.2 points more than this game's over/under.
+- The average total in Saints games this season is 44.5, 1.5 points above Sunday's total of 43.

+- In 2021, games involving the Jets have averaged a total of 44.2 points, 1.2 more than the set over/under in this contest.

 Saints stats and trends

-- New Orleans has five wins against the spread in 12 games this season.

-- This season, the Saints are winless against the spread when entering a game as a favorite of 5.5 points or more.

-- New Orleans' games this year have gone over the total in six out of 13 opportunities (46.2%).
+- New Orleans' games this year have hit the over on six of 12 set point totals (50%).

-- When New Orleans scores more than 30.6 points, it is 3-0 against the spread and 3-0 overall.
+- New Orleans is 3-0 against the spread and 3-0 overall this season when the team records more than 30.6 points.

-- In games that New Orleans picks up over 396.8 yards, the team is 0-2 against the spread and 0-2 overall.
+- When New Orleans piles up more than 396.8 yards, the team is 0-2 against the spread and 0-2 overall.

 - The Saints have turned the ball over 16 times this season, seven more turnovers than the Jets have forced (9).